elastic/app-search-reference-ui-react/README.md

   [src/containers](src/containers).
 - If you find you have requirements that none of the existing components satisfy, you could create an entirely new component and/or container.
-Use the `withAppSearch` HOC in order to access any action or state.
+Use the [withSearch.js](src/search-lib/withSearch.js) HOC in order to access any action or state.
+- The SearchDriver can be configured directly in [App.js](src/App.js) to do things like:

+  - Optimize your API calls
+  - Add additional facets and customize facet behavior
+  - Disable URL State management

+  A full list of configuration options can be found in [SearchDriver.js](src/search-lib/SearchDriver.js)

+- Eject from 'configuration'.
+You may choose to to delete the entire [src/config](src/config) directory, which holds the configuration logic that makes this a generic UI.
+If you're using this as your own, production application, you likely won't need this.

 - Lastly, if you find there is a core action or state missing, you may consider updating the core logic in [src/app-search](src/app-search).